 The side effects of the tetanus injection include:

 The tetanus injection duration for TT is 5 years.
 If you are worried about the tetanus injection validity, then it is safer to get a booster dose than get tetanus.
-It is recommended to take tt booster in every 10 years.
+It is recommended to take a TT booster every 10 years.

-If you have a young child who has not received their tetanus vaccination or are worried about that the tetanus injection validity might be up for you, give us a call.
+If you have a young child who has not received their tetanus vaccination or are worried that the tetanus injection validity might be up for you, give us a call.
 At Portea, we understand that there should be no compromises when it comes to healthcare.
-You can get tetanus shot at home with Porteabu booking book tetanus shot apppointment with us.
+You can get a tetanus shot at home with Portea.
+Book tetanus shot appointment with us.
 We send our best medical experts to your home to take care of and your young ones.

 Doctor Consultation